-In receive (or following a carrier sense period where signal is detected on channel) the CMX7143 will begin by searching for either or both of the configured frame sync patterns.
-On detection of a frame sync, reception and data output will begin.
-Reception continues until the CMX7143 is switched into a different mode, determined by the host.
+In receive, (or following a carrier sense period where signal is detected on channel) the CMX7143 will begin by searching for the configured frame sync patterns carried on signal with the selected baud rates.
+On detection of a Frame Sync reception and data output will begin.
+Reception continues until the CMX7143 is switched into a different mode determined by the host.